Trump honors fallen warriors at Memorial Day ceremonies, assures ‘we are the captains of our own fate’

 "We mourn alongside all of the families who have lost a loved one – including the families of our great veterans," Trump said.

-Fort McHenry is near where Francis Scott Key wrote the poem -- inspired by a huge American flag that was hoisted to celebrate an important victory over the British during the War of 1812 -- that became "The Star-Spangled Banner."
+Trump honored the heroics of the American soldiers who stood their ground and repelled a British invasion in the Battle of Baltimore during the War of 1812.
+Fort McHenry is near where Francis Scott Key wrote the poem -- inspired by a huge American flag that was hoisted to celebrate the important victory over the British -- that became "The Star-Spangled Banner."

 “Every time we sing our anthem – every time its rousing chorus swells our hearts with pride— we renew the eternal bonds of loyalty to our fallen heroes," Trump said.
 "We think of the soldiers who spent their final heroic moments on distant battlefields to keep us safe at home.
 We remember the young Americans who never got the chance to grow old but whose legacy will outlive us all.”